Our Investigations Division is split into three areas, Commercial, Legal and Government

-A major percentage of our corporate work tends to involve the investigation of dishonesty offending against our client.
+Most corporate work tends to involve the investigation of dishonesty offending against our client.
 Fortunately for our clients (sadly for the offenders) we have seen it all and have a wealth of experience and resources to help.

-We work within the law and, spanning 34 years, can boast of never having lost a case or failed to solve offending for our clients.
+We work within the law and, spanning 36 years, can boast of never having lost a case or failed to solve offending for our clients.
 That said, a private investigator has an entirely different agenda from the Police and yes…, often we do need to be feral to catch these crooks, something we are not scared to admit.

-Our client is our first priority and recovering losses high on our list of objectives.
+Our client is our first priority and recovering losses is often high on our list of objectives.
 We obtain factual information, physical, documentary and digital evidence as well as obtaining direct evidential statements from witnesses, suspects and offenders.

 Our attention to detail is well known to the authorities who have often complimented us on our case submission.
 We are proud to boast a close working relationship with the various authorities, due solely to our reputation as New Zealand’s leading professional agency that places integrity first.

 Fraud investigations by their very nature require a high level of expertise.
 Both our Managing Director and General Manager are qualified Certified Fraud Examiners, and our MD is a past president of the CFE Auckland Chapter and the current Chairman of the New Zealand Institute of Professional Investigators.